Adam110001/Honors-Project/README.md

 # Cat and Dog Breed Mobile Application

-This is a mobile application created in Swift for the developers Honors Project, which used InceptionV3 model from my Convolutional Neural Network repository.
+This is a mobile application is created in Swift and uses Pods to create databse and other cool features.
+One of the cool features is the implementation of InceptionV3 model based on Convolutional Neural Network repository.
+You can read more about it the model at https://github.com/Adam110001/Convolutional-Neural-Networks.